 What this will mean to park goers is that two-thirds of the promenade surrounding the lake will be closed during some or all of the 4½-year-long project, Jeffrey Raymond, spokesman for the Department of Public Works, told The Brew.

-The western portion of the promenade (roughly from the tennis courts at East Drive around to the vicinity of Brookfield Avenue and Druid Park Lake Drive) will be closed during some or all of the project.
-The east end is expected to remain open.
+The western portion of the promenade (roughly from the tennis courts at East Drive around to the vicinity of Brookfield Avenue and Druid Park Lake Drive) will be closed during some phases of the project.

 Additional repercussions of construction will spread to other parts of the park.